FreeRTOS

 In snapshot tracing, trace data is stored in a local RAM buffer on the target device that can later be read from the host.
 The recorder can be configured to either stop or overwrite the start when the buffer becomes full.

-3. For streamport-specific settings see trcStreamPortConfig.h
+2. For RingBuffer settings, see trcStreamPortConfig.h

 • TRC_CFG_STREAM_PORT_BUFFER_SIZE decides the size of the trace buffer that is stored in RAM.